rdunlop/unicycling-convention-guide/_guides/workshops.md

 * Do you need a microphone/sound system?

 * How will the workshop schedule be publicized?
 Will there be workshops added after the convention starts?

+* Do you have a backup location in case of weather?